saramclean17/UCI_Homework_McLean/07-SQL-Challenge/EmployeeSQL/README.md

 The next step was to create my schema.sql which created the requested tables and allowed me to import each of the CSV files.

-The last step was to create my query.sql to answer the eight questions posed:
+The last step was to create my query.sql to answer the eight questions posed.

 1.List the following details of each employee: employee number, last name, first name, sex, and salary.

 ![](images/DataEmployeeDetails0.png)